aidanmeharg/tankbattles/README.md

 keyboard commands:
 - Player 1 using **"w, a, s, d"** keys for movement and **spacebar** to shoot
 - Player 2 using **arrow** keys for movement and **"<"** to shoot
-- Players may save their current game at any time by pressing **"6"**
+- Players may save their current game at any time by pressing **"t"**

 Each player will begin with 3 lives which can be lost in 2 ways:
 - Driving your vehicle into the boundaries (edge of screen)